GCE Deployments

 - Exit - Saves the deployment and exits the wizard, displaying the Deactivated deployment in the Deployments view.
 You can start the deployment at a later time.

-- Launch Deployment - Starts the deployment, provisions Google Compute Engine VM instances in your Google VPC network, and launches a StreamSets engine on each instance.
+- Launch Deployment - Starts the deployment, provisions Google Compute Engine VM instances in your Google VPC network, and launches an IBM StreamSets engine on each instance.

 -